unibuc-cs/IssuesDetectionWithLLMs/Readme.md

-# CyberPlaybookLLM - Automated Issue Tracking from User Feedback
+# Semantic Feedback Processing with LLM - Automated Issue Tracking from User Feedback

 This repository implements the core components described in the paper:
 **"Semantic Feedback Processing with LLMs: Automating Issue Detection and Prioritization in DevOps", KES 2025.**